Modular sugarcane manufacturing · Indonesia

 Decentralizing manufacturing for a higher-value farmer economy.

-We're raising a $2M pre-seed to validate KRAAL economics in Hawai'i and prepare for the Indonesia rural pilot.
-If you build, fund, or partner with farmer-first infrastructure — we'd like to talk.
+We're raising a $2M pre-seed to validate KRAAL economics in Indonesia and prepare for the rural pilots.
+If you build, fund or partner with farmer-first infrastructure — we'd like to talk.